How to Accept Payments with Stripe in WordPress - ProfilePress

 Setting Up Stripe Payment Method

-Configuring Stripe is simple and only takes a few moments.
+Configuring WordPress to accept payments via Stripe is simple and only takes a few moments.

-Next, click the “Connect with Stripe” button to connect ProfilePress to your Stripe account.
+Next, click the “Connect with Stripe” button to connect ProfilePress to your Stripe account in WordPress.

-Once you complete the form, you’ll be taken back to your website.
+Once you complete the form, you’ll be taken back to your WordPress website.

-Enable the Stripe integration by checking “Enable / Disable,” Don’t forget to set a title and description.
+Enable the Stripe integration by checking “Enable / Disable. ” Remember to set a title and description.

-If you need to disconnect from Stripe for whatever reason (to connect to a different Stripe account, perhaps), click disconnect this account.
-Once you have done that, you should once again see the Connect with Stripe button and are free to connect to another Stripe Account.
+If you need to disconnect from Stripe for any reason, such as to connect to a different Stripe account, click “Disconnect this account“.
+Once you have done that, you should see the Connect with Stripe button again and be able to connect to another Stripe Account.

 Webhooks

-Stripe Webhooks are how ProfilePress communicates with Stripe.
-ProfilePress attempts to create the webhook endpoints automatically.
-Therefore, as shown below, manual configuration will not be necessary in most cases.
+ProfilePress communicates with Stripe using Stripe Webhooks.
+It attempts to create the webhook endpoints automatically, so the manual configuration explained below is unnecessary in most cases.

 To add the appropriate webhook endpoints in your Stripe Dashboard, go to Developers > Webhooks (direct link).